Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Similarity to concrete classes

-A class which is not abstract is called a **concrete class**.
+A class that is not abstract is called a **concrete class**.

 --

-An abstract class can encapsulate _all the same properties and methods_ as a concrete class:
+An abstract class encapsulates _all the properties and methods_ as a concrete class:

 - Private, protected, or public properties and methods